Can a Graduate get an Investment Banking Job? (Engineers/Freshers)

 - Frederick Henry Royce – Multimillionaire co-founder of Rolls-Royce.
 Dropped out of elementary school.

 These examples are just to let you know that anything and everything is possible.
-There are CEO’s of Finance companies who are from an engineering background.
-So getting Investment Banking job for an Engineering graduate is definitely not a hard nut to crack.
+There are CEO of Finance companies who are from an engineering background.
+So getting an Investment Banking job for an Engineering graduate is definitely not a hard nut to crack.

 #2 If you are short of time, you can take up some Online Finance Training.

 Is getting a Master’s degree in Finance is the only way?
-Yes, I agree that you can get into the field of finance by either completing your MBA or CFA.
-These are some of the well-known and the traditional ways of getting into finance field, but definitely not the only ones.
+Yes, I agree that you can get into the field of finance by either completing your MBA or CFAMBA Or CFACFA focusses on imparting skills associated with Investment Management including Investment Analysis, Portfolio Strategy, Asset Allocation, and Corporate Finance.
+MBA focusses on overall Management Skills like Marketing, Operations, Finance, Human Resource Accounting, etc..
+These are some of the well-known and the traditional ways of getting into the finance field, but definitely not the only ones.
 Other options could be –

-- Skilled Based Organizations– There are various training organizations which are all equipped to provide with some excellent training in finance.
+- Skilled Based Organizations– There are various training organizations that are all equipped to provide with some excellent training in finance.

 - Practical Applications- The training provided by these organizations is not just theoretical, it comes with all the practical applications of finance.